b13/twentythree/README.md

 ### Configuration

-You have to specify the video domain to be used for building the URLs.
-This is especially important for TYPO3 v12, because the domain needs to be known for CSP.
-The video domain can be configured in the extension configuration.
+You have to specify the video domains to be used for building the URLs.
+This is especially important for TYPO3 v12, because the domains need to be known for CSP.
+The video domains can be configured in the extension configuration.
-It's also possible to reference environment variables.
+It's also possible to reference environment variables `%env("SOME_NAME")%`.

 ## Credits